What is Freely? How to watch streaming service via Smart TV

 Others include Legend, True Crime, PBS America, QVC and GB News.
 Meanwhile, on demand content is also available, categories into Movies, Drama, Factual, Comedy and Kids.

-How to watch via Smart TV and app
+How to watch streaming services via Smart TV

-Freely can only be accessed via a TV in which it is built-in, but beyond that it is simple to access and set up.
+Freely can only be accessed via a TV in which it is built-in, but aside from that, it is simple to access and set up.

 Some TVs from manufacturers such as Bush, Metz, Toshiba, Hisense, Panasonic and Sharp already include the service.